 When using this feature you can obtain additional information that is stored by the R code which produces the output.

 - Replace YourReferenceName with the reference name of your item.
-Find this in the Report tree or by selecting the item and then going to General > General > Name from the object inspector on the right.
+Find this in the Report tree or by selecting the item and then going to General > General > Name from the object inspector.

 - Below the first line of code, you can paste in snippets from below or type in str(item) to see a list of available information.